Dental Inlays and Onlays in Midtown East NYC

 Inlays and onlays are much less invasive compared to other dental procedures such as filling a cavity.
 They are also more cost-effective relative to, for example, a full cavity cleaning and filling.

 You can return to work immediately.
 There may be some minor soreness when the topical anesthetic wears off.
-If you have had sedation therapy, you should not drive and may wish to wait until the sedation is completely gone before returning to work (usually in few hours).
+If you have had sedation dentistry, you should not drive and may wish to wait until the sedation is completely gone before returning to work (usually in few hours).